 4 Essential Building Blocks of Account Based Marketing

 This week on Digital Conversations, Billy is joined by Jon Miller, Chief Product Officer at Demandbase.
-Jon gives an overview of ABM, and how it differs from typical marketing strategies.
+Jon gives an overview of account based marketing, and how it differs from typical marketing strategies.

 Billy: Alright everyone, welcome to the show today.
 I’m your host Billy Bateman Today I am joined by the man the myth, the legend John Miller, Chief Product Officer at Demandbase and was co-founder at Engagio and Marketo.
 John, how are you doing today?